4-Week TEFL Course in Florence, Italy

 • Can non-native English speakers teach English in Italy?

 As long as you are an EU citizen or, as a non-EU citizen, have a valid visa, you can work legally in Italy whether or not you are a native speaker.
-To take our TEFL course, you must be proficient in all aspects of English.

 • What is the hiring period for teaching English in Italy?